What is a TFSA?

 In addition to this normal investing, for March 2021 we will be spending the entire $500 on penny stocks.
 These are low value, high risk shares that are generally seen as the most ‘gambling’ form of investment.
 This is to keep things interesting and fun as well as to highlight different strategies that other people might use when investing.

 Over the course of the BM TFSA we will be writing up on our thoughts as to why we are picking certain securities, our overall strategy and keeping you up to date with out profit/loss*.
-We will track our ‘starting investment’ as well as the pieces added on during 2021 as our Group 2020 and Group 2021 respectively.

 Note: A TFSA is really designed to held for a long period of time, usually more than 10 years.
 Profit and Loss in terms of months really means very little in terms of this kind of investing.
 We’re only showing you to highlight the ebb and flow of the markets.